Rollins School of Public Health | Faculty Profile

 Doctoral Stud-Add'l Assgnmt/BW

-Kaitlin's research is focused on biomarker discovery and characterization of biological mechanisms for adverse pregnancy and birth outcomes caused by environmental chemical exposures.
-She is involved in several, ongoing population-based birth cohort studies participating in the NIH ECHO Program (i.e., ATL AA Maternal-Child Cohort, CIOB, IKIDS, PROTECT).
-Her current work aims to elucidate how the intrauterine and extrauterine environments affect health outcomes across the life course, particularly among marginalized or otherwise vulnerable populations.
+Kaitlin is a PEO Scholar, T32 trainee, and recipient of 3 international awards.
+Her research is focused on biomarker discovery and characterization of biological mechanisms for adverse pregnancy and birth outcomes caused by environmental chemical exposures.
+She is involved in the NIH ECHO Program through the Atlanta African American Maternal-Child Cohort, Chemicals In Our Bodies, Illinois Kids In Development Study, and Puerto Rico Testsite for Exploring Contamination Threats.
+The aim of Kaitlin's current work is to elucidate how the intrauterine and extrauterine environments affect the lifespan in health disparity populations.

 Contact Information